 Recognizing Your Stakes: A Self-Assessment Framework

-Before you can acknowledge your stakes, you need to see them clearly.
-Stakes come in multiple dimensions:
+Before acknowledging your stakes, you need to understand them.
+Stakes have multiple layers:

-Financial stakes: Budget allocations, resource decisions, or funding that affects your department
+- Financial stakes: Impact on budgets or resources that affect your department

-Relational stakes: Impacts on your team members, direct reports, or professional relationships
+- Relational stakes: Effects on team members, direct reports, or key relationships

-Reputational stakes: Outcomes that reflect on your leadership or validate (or challenge) your past decisions
+- Reputational stakes: Outcomes that could reflect on your leadership or validate past decisions

-Ideological stakes: Alignment with your professional values, technical preferences, or organizational vision
+- Ideological stakes: Alignment with your values, technical preferences, or organizational vision

-An HR business partner shared this experience: She was asked to facilitate a discussion about remote work policies while personally hoping for a fully flexible arrangement.
-She realized her stake when mentally rehearsing the facilitation and noticing she was planning how to steer the conversation.
-She used a pre-session audit, asking herself: Who benefits from each outcome?
-What are the career implications for me?
-What would I privately prefer?
-This clarity helped her decide to be transparent about her preference while committing to a fair process.
+An HR business partner once faced facilitating a remote work policy discussion while personally rooting for full flexibility.
+Her internal rehearsal flagged her stake when she caught herself planning to steer the conversation.
+She did a pre-session audit—who benefits from each outcome, what are the career implications, what’s her private preference?
+This helped her be transparent about her bias while committing to a fair process.

-Research from Harvard Business School shows that unacknowledged conflicts of interest can bias outcomes by 15-40%, even when the person believes they're being fair.
-The unconscious influence is real and powerful.
+Harvard Business School's research shows that unacknowledged conflicts can bias outcomes significantly.
+The subconscious influence is potent.

 The Case for Transparent Positioning Over Pretended Neutrality

-When Amy Edmondson's research on team psychological safety is applied to facilitation, groups perform better when power dynamics and stakeholder positions are explicit rather than hidden.
-Pretending neutrality creates uncertainty and suspicion that participants must navigate alongside the actual work.
-They're burning cognitive energy wondering about your agenda instead of focusing on the decision at hand.
+Amy Edmondson's research on psychological safety indicates that teams perform better when power dynamics and stakeholder positions are clear.
+Pretending neutrality just adds layers of uncertainty that participants have to navigate, burning energy that should focus on the decision.

-A meta-analysis in the Academy of Management Journal examining 89 organizational decision-making studies found that transparent disclosure of facilitator interests improved perceived fairness by an average of 31% and had no negative impact on decision quality.
-The transparency itself was the intervention that improved outcomes.
+A meta-analysis in the Academy of Management Journal found that disclosing facilitator interests enhanced perceived fairness without harming decision quality.
+The act of transparency itself improved outcomes.

-Here's why: Named stakes can be managed; unnamed stakes control the room invisibly.
-By explicitly stating your position and your commitment to fair process despite it, you give the group permission to call you out if you slip into advocacy disguised as facilitation.
-This creates shared accountability that strengthens rather than weakens the process.
+Named stakes can be managed; unnamed stakes control the room invisibly.
+By stating your position and your commitment to a fair process, you empower the group to hold you accountable.
+This shared responsibility strengthens the process.

 Different stakes require different levels of transparency.
-Minor preferences might be acknowledged briefly, while major stakes might require full disclosure and additional process safeguards like co-facilitation or documented decision criteria established before discussion begins.
+Minor preferences might just need a brief nod, while major stakes could call for more process safeguards like co-facilitation or pre-defined decision criteria.

 Practical Strategies for Facilitating With Acknowledged Stakes